samyamalhotra12-a11y/IOT-Summer-school-2026/ASSIGNMENTS/iot assignment 3/Q41_smart_home_air_quality/README.md

 ## Problem Statement

-A family in Milan (Europe) uses a wood-burning fireplace during winter, which can increase indoor smoke and carbon monoxide (CO) levels.
-The objective of this project is to design an IoT-based Smart Home Air Quality Monitoring System that continuously monitors indoor air quality using an MQ-2 gas sensor along with temperature and humidity using a DHT22 sensor.
-The system provides visual and audible alerts based on air quality and continues working even without an internet connection.
+Indoor air pollution caused by smoke, LPG leakage, and combustible gases can affect human health and safety.
+The objective of this project is to design an ESP32-based Smart Home Air Quality Monitoring System that continuously monitors indoor gas concentration using an MQ-2 gas sensor along with temperature and humidity using a DHT22 sensor.
+The system provides visual and audible alerts according to the detected air quality and operates completely offline without requiring an internet connection.

 ---